Quick Start

 Integration Steps

-This documentation demonstrates integration steps using C++ as an example.
-Other languages can refer to their respective DLL calling methods.
+- This document demonstrates basic feature integration steps using C++ as an example.
+Other languages can refer to the corresponding DLL calling methods.

 #include <iostream>